Introduction

 Meeting notes are often broader and more chronological.
 They are useful for capture.
 Meeting action items are narrower and more execution-oriented.
 They are useful for follow-through.

+It should preserve the current understanding of the meeting without trying to become either a full archive or a task tracker.
 That is why the summary works best when it carries the key points, conclusions, and unresolved questions, while leaving heavier detail to notes and execution detail to action items when needed.

-This middle role is what makes the format durable.
+This middle role is exactly what makes the format durable.
 It becomes a stable reference layer the team can revisit without having to re-enter the full meeting record.

 When a shorter meeting summary is better than a fuller one